Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

-The following theorem establishes the regularity of the unique equilibrium state, $\mu_0 \in S^{\infty}$, of $(F, \Phi)$.
-It estimates the H\"older's constant (see Equation (\ref{Lips2}) in Definition \ref{Lips3}) of the disintegration of $\mu_0$.
-This kind of result has many applications and similar estimations (for other systems) were given in \cite{RRR2} and \cite{GLu}, where the authors use the regularity to prove stability of the $F$-invariant measure under some sort of \textit{ad-hoc} perturbations.
-Here, we apply this result to show that the abstract sets $\Theta^1 _{\mu_0}, \Theta^\infty _{\mu_0}, B'_1, B'_\infty$, of Theorems \ref{shkjfjdhsf} and \ref{slkdgjsdg}, contains the space of $\zeta$-H\"olders functions, $\ho_\zeta(\Sigma)$.
+We now state a theorem that establishes a quantitative regularity property of the unique equilibrium state $\mu_0$ associated with $(F,\Phi)$.
+More precisely, it provides an estimate for the Hölder constant (see Equation~\eqref{Lips2} in Definition~\ref{Lips3}) of the disintegration of $\mu_0$.

+Results of this type have several applications.
+Similar regularity estimates were obtained for other classes of dynamical systems in \cite{RRR2,GLu}, where they are used to prove stability of the $F$-invariant measure under suitable perturbations.
+In the present setting, we apply this theorem to show that the abstract sets $\Theta^1_{\mu_0}$, $\Theta^\infty_{\mu_0}$, $B'_1$, and $B'_\infty$, introduced in Theorems~\ref{shkjfjdhsf} and~\ref{slkdgjsdg}, contain the space of $\zeta$-Hölder functions $\ho_\zeta(\Sigma)$.